 Video: Leaders discuss the development of the Michigan Community Service Commission.

 The Dorothy A. Johnson Center for Philanthropy resides within a public university as a “center of excellence,” serving the nonprofit and foundation community with research and professional education.
 The Johnson Center belongs to a national organization of academic centers focused on philanthropy, Nonprofit Academic Centers Council (NACC).
-In addition, the Johnson Center is part of a network of organizations interested in research about the charitable sector called the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA).
+In addition, the center is part of a network of organizations interested in research about the charitable sector called the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA).
 There is an international counterpart to the Johnson Center, as well – the International Society for Third-Sector Research (ISTR).

 Video: Leaders discuss the Johnson Center.